boazbk/tcs/OLD_lec_05_physical_implementation.md

 Turning this observation on its head, people have proposed using such systems to perform computations that we do not know how to do otherwise.
 At the time of this writing, Scalable quantum computers have not yet been built, but it is a fascinating possibility, and one that does not seem to contradict any known law of nature.
 We will discuss quantum computing in much more detail later in this course.
-Modeling it will  essentially involve extending the NAND programming language to the "QNAND" programming language that has one more (very special) operation.
+Modeling it will  essentially involve extending the NAND-CIRC programming language to the "QNAND" programming language that has one more (very special) operation.
 However, the main take away is that while quantum computing does suggest we need to amend the PECTT, it does _not_ require a complete revision of our worldview.
-Indeed, almost all of the content of this course remains the same whether the underlying computational model is the "classical" model of NAND programs or the quantum model of QNAND programs (also known as _quantum circuits_).
+Indeed, almost all of the content of this course remains the same whether the underlying computational model is the "classical" model of NAND-CIRC programs or the quantum model of QNAND-CIRC programs (also known as _quantum circuits_).

 > # {.remark title="PECTT in practice" #PECTTpractice}